 Room Layouts: How to Make the Most of Your SpaceSeptember 20, 2017

 Designing the layout of a room is an incredibly fun prospect.
 Looking at your space and seeing the endless possibilities, however, can be daunting.
 Even more so if you know you’ll be spending most of your time in the room or often hosting guests there.
-That being said, it’s important to turn the room into something that will elevate your mood.
+That being said, it’s important to have great room layouts that turn all the rooms of your home into something that will elevate your mood.

 Here are a few steps to help you make the most of your space and build a great room layout: